 For the past seven years the Straight Talk program has brought together more than 600 Aboriginal and Torres Strait Islander women from across the nation to Canberra and to regions throughout the country to learn about Australia’s political system and form powerful networks with each other and with women of Federal and State Parliament.
 Straight Talk focuses on developing Aboriginal and Torres Strait Islander women’s skills to make positive changes through political engagement, while also increasing engagement in public and political life.

 The most recent National Summit was held from 6 – 10 November 2016, in Canberra.
+It was our biggest ever Straight Talk National Summit.
 Participant Shelly Cable, reflected on her experience at the Summit in her blog, emphasizing that as an Indigenous woman, she has the experience and ability to make change on a national scale.

 For any further information, email Rebecca Harnett or call (02) 8204 3967.